Itinerary

 Optional Activities

-- Discover Avenida Masaryk, a prominent street named after Czechoslovak president T.G.
+- Discover Avenida Masaryk, a prominent street named after the first Czechoslovak president T.G.
 Masaryk, where you can see a statue donated by Prague

 - Day 4